EU drug regulator reviewing woman's death in Belgium after getting J&J shot | Health

 EU drug regulator reviewing woman's death in Belgium after getting J&J shot

-She was reported to be Slovenian, although Reuters was not able to confirm this.
-As of May 20, more than 1.34 million doses of J&J's Janssen shot had been administered in the EU, EMA said.
-EMA and national authorities will continue to monitor the vaccine’s safety and effectiveness and provide further updates as necessary, it said.
+It said it is reviewing the case in Belgium along with other reports of blood clots with the Belgian and Slovenian medicines agencies.
+EMA said it was the first report of a fatality following use of the J&J vaccine, although there have previously been three deaths associated with the company's one-dose shot in the United States.

-The European Union's drug regulator said on Wednesday it is reviewing the death of a woman in Belgium who suffered a blood clot and low platelets after receiving Johnson & Johnson's COVID-19 vaccine, the first report of a fatality following the vaccine.
+The European Union's drug regulator said on Wednesday it is reviewing the death of a woman in Belgium who suffered a blood clot and low platelets after receiving Johnson & Johnson's COVID-19 vaccine.

-The European Medicines Agency (EMA) said it has asked the U.S. drugmaker to carry out a series of additional studies to help assess a possible link between the shot and a rare clotting condition known as thrombosis with thrombocytopenia syndrome (TTS).
-It said it is reviewing the case in Belgium with other reports of blood clots with the Belgian and Slovenian medicines agencies.
+The European Medicines Agency (EMA) said it has asked the U.S. drugmaker to carry out a series of additional studies to help assess a possible link between the shot and a known rare but serious clotting condition called thrombosis with thrombocytopenia syndrome (TTS).
+It said it is reviewing the case in Belgium along with other reports of blood clots with the Belgian and Slovenian medicines agencies.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)